ssmaceachern-dev/mythicalmonsters/chapter6_downtime.md

 Characters can spend Downtime Actions towards learning skills, professions, knowledge, or practices they do not possess a rating in.
 In order to learn a new skill, the character must possess teaching material or have access to a mentor who can teach them.

 ### **Daily Action**
-When a character spends a Daily Action towards Learning a new skill, they gain the ability to make an Insight Check.
+When a character spends a Daily Action towards Learning a new skill, they gain the ability to make an Memory Check.
 A Check requires only one success to pass.
 When a character has succeeded on this Check, they gain one Mark towards their new skill.

-When a character has succeeded on six _consecutive_ Insight Checks in this fashion, they can increase their new skill's rating from 0 to 1.
-However, if they fail an Insight Check at any point, then all marks obtained thus far are reset.
+When a character has succeeded on six _consecutive_ Memory Checks in this fashion, they can increase their new skill's rating from 0 to 1.
+However, if they fail an Memory Check at any point, then all marks obtained thus far are reset.

 ### **Weekly Action**
 A character that spends a Weekly Action towards learning a new skill can increase their rating in the new skill from 0 to 1 once the week has ended.